-Electrophysiology and pacing involve the diagnosis and treatment of arrhythmias (abnormal heart rhythms), including atrial fibrillation.
+Electrophysiology and pacing (EP) involves the diagnosis and treatment of arrhythmias (abnormal heart rhythms), including atrial fibrillation.

 When someone’s heart doesn’t beat normally, doctors use electrophysiology studies to find out why.
-Heart attacks, aging, high blood pressure, congenital defects, and other factors may cause your heart to beat abnormally fast or slow.
+Heart attacks, aging, high blood pressure, congenital (present from birth) defects, and other factors may cause your heart to beat abnormally fast or slow.

 EP studies assess the electrical conduction system of the heart.
 A physician specially trained in electrophysiology places small catheters through blood vessels into the heart to identify rhythm problems.
 The results help physicians determine the best treatment options.

 Treatments for Arrhythmia

 Depending on your arrhythmia type, treatment options could include medicine (or a change in medication), a pacemaker, an implantable cardioverter defibrillator (ICD), or cardiac ablation.